yo-ru/gulag-web/README.md

 ### Features
 - Fully implemented session authentication system allowing users to have a more interpersonal experience.
-- A leaderboard supporting all mods and modes available within the gulag stack.
+- Leaderboards supporting all mods and modes available within the gulag stack.
+- A automated documentation system featuring markdown support.
+- User profiles featuring every single statistic a player would need from score UR to rank graphs*.
+- An admin panel allowing for easy management of the gulag instance and it's users*.
 - Built on [Quart](https://github.com/pgjones/quart) and [cmyui's multipurpose library](https://github.com/cmyui/cmyui_pkg) allowing for a fully asynchronous environment.
 - More soon!
 (Stay up to date with our [projects](https://github.com/Yo-ru/gulag-web/projects) to know what features are being worked on!)
+`* the feature is still under development or coming soon!`

 ### Project focuses and goals
 1. Written fully in modern Python.